xylon-xiang/xylon-xiang-clientManagementSystem/architecture design.md

 ### 层次三

-New a tables named "`questionInfo`" containing the whole questions infos
+New a tables named "`questionInfo`" containing the whole questions infos.

+When a student want to upload a file, the requst API is different with the normal homework upload API.
+And also, he can just upload a file once.
+Therefore, when many files shuold be uploaded, he should request the "file upload API" for many times which contains the params named "studentId", "className", "classStartDate", "questionTitle" and   "file"

 ```mermaid
 sequenceDiagram